iotaledger/integration-services/api/USAGE.md

 `GET /trusted-roots`

 Returns a list of trusted root identity IDs.
+Trusted roots are IDs of identities which are trusted by the bridge.
+This identity IDs can be IDs of other companies, by adding them to the list trusted roots their verifiable credentials are trusted when checking at the bridge.

 `GET /latest-document/{user-id}`

-Get the latest version of an identity from the tangle.
+Get the latest version of an identity document from the tangle.

 `POST /create-identity`